eoyebami/eoyebami.github.io/posts/istio/2024-04-26-istio-virtual-services.md

       route:
       - destination: # all traffic matching the uri specified in http spec will be routed to the destination defined in route
           host: dataengine.default.svc.cluster.local # service that sits in front of dataengine microservice
-          weight: 100 # what percentage of traffic should be directed to this destination, use in case of multiple destinations
           subset: v1 # subset defined in destination rule
           port:
             number: 80